Skip to contents

 deseason

 Should the data be de-deasonalized first?
 If TRUE the function stl is used (seasonal trend decomposition using loess).
-Note that if TRUE missing data are first imputed using a Kalman filter and Kalman smooth.
+Note that if TRUE missing data are first imputed using a linear regression by month because stl cannot handle missing data.
+In this case the plot shows where the missing data have been imputed as a grey filled circle.

 simulate